 Our pediatric plastic surgeons work closely with other pediatric specialists, bringing together the skills of a multi-disciplinary team, focused on the needs of your child.
 We are committed to a personalized, family-centered approach that puts your family at the center of everything we do.

 Plastic surgery services are provided in a safe, confidential and comforting environment.
 Our modern facility offers easy access and plenty of parking.
 Our physicians, nurses and staff work to make every step of the process as easy as possible so you know exactly what to expect.

 As a university hospital, you can be assured that the care your child receives will be state-of-the-art.
-Our board-certified pediatric plastic surgeons are faculty members at the University of Vermont College of Medicine, with the most up-to-date knowledge and training.
+Our pediatric plastic surgeons are faculty members at the University of Vermont College of Medicine, with the most up-to-date knowledge and training.